Hamilton West Town Belt

 Hamilton West town belt 1912 HCL_07049

-This is a view we cannot get nowadays except from a hedge-hopping aeroplane.
-This is from the top of the Frankton water tower which was opened in winter 1913 and demolished in 1966.
-It became a favourite perch for photographers giving wonderful views like this across Ward Street.
+This elevated view—once only possible from the top of the Frankton water tower - shows a developing Hamilton in the early 20th century.
+The tower, opened in winter 1913 and demolished in 1966, became a popular vantage point for photographers capturing panoramic scenes like this one across Ward Street.

-At the bottom edge of the image is the roof of Maunder’s house which was built about 1911.
-The road going up the hill had no name at the stage – now Tainui Street it was then called ‘Maunder’s Hill.’
-The Hamilton High School in the centre was bult in 1910 and beyond that the Hamilton Horse Bazaar and the saleyards were completed in 1907.
-The railway station is to the left of the cluster of white buildings.
-Hamilton was growing apace in those heady days – just as today mostly to the north.
+At the bottom edge of the image is the roof of Maunder’s house, built around 1911.
+The road climbing the hill had no official name at the time, but was known locally as ‘Maunder’s Hill.’
+It’s now called Tainui Street.
+In the centre stands Hamilton High School, opened in 1910, and beyond it are the Hamilton Horse Bazaar and saleyards, completed in 1907.
+The railway station sits to the left of the cluster of white buildings.